What is Apr? Types of Credit Card Apr & How It’s Calculated

 A balance transfer APR applies when you transfer the outstanding balance from one credit card to another.
 This type of APR is generally lower than the purchase APR applicable on the first card.

-How to get a lower APR from a Credit Card company?
+How to Get a Lower APR from a Credit Card Company?

-4. Reduce Existing Debts: Decreasing your outstanding balance also helps in reducing the APR.
+Decreasing your outstanding balance also helps in reducing the APR.
 Hence, ensure you pay more than the minimum balance in each billing cycle.

-Credit cards offer quick and easy access to credit, which is why they remain an attractive financial product.
+A credit card offers quick and easy access to funds.
+This is why it remains an attractive financial product.
 However, APR on credit cards can be as high as 50% p.a.
 So, plan your expenses and avoid any outstanding balance so the APR doesn’t apply.
-To maximise your benefits, apply for the Fibe Axis Bank Credit Card

-From cashback to discounts on dining, this numberless credit card offers many benefits, and links to your UPI ID for greater safety.
+To maximise your benefits, apply for the Fibe Axis Bank Credit Card.
+From cashback to discounts on dining, this numberless credit card offers many benefits and links to your UPI ID for greater safety.
 To get it now, apply on the Fibe App or register on our website.

 FAQs on Credit Card APR